Cryptoc1/events.js/README.md

 ```

 ## Docs
-Events.js can be used to manage custom event signally with an API familiar to those you may have used in JavaScript  before.
+Events.js can be used to manage custom event signaling with an API familiar to those you may have used in JavaScript before.

 Events.js API allows you to set as many listeners for a single event, just like `window.addEventListener`.